rowbotik/bambu-node/README.md

 # Bambu Node

 > [!CAUTION]
 > 🚧 This library is looking for new maintainer(s)!
-Please message me `@simplemark` on
-> Discord if you'd like to pick this up.
+Please open a new issue if you'd like to pick this up.

 A node.js library for connecting to and receiving data from Bambu Lab printers through their MQTT servers.